Awards and honors

 Prof. Dr. Wilhelm Fresenius, Taunusstein

-Werner Baltes Prize
+Werner Baltes Award

 Werner Baltes

-The prize for young scientists was created in 1969 as the "Prize for Young Scientists" and from 1998 to 2017 bore the name of Prof. Dr. Kurt Teufel (1892-1970).
-In 2017 the prize was awarded in honor of Prof. Dr. Werner Baltes (1929 - 2013) renamed the "Werner Baltes Award of the Young Scientist" and awarded under this name for the first time in 2018.
-Since 2023 the prize has been called the “Werner Baltes Prize”.
+The prize for young scientists was established in 1969 as the "Young Scientist Prize" and was named after Prof. Dr. Kurt Täufel (1892-1970) from 1998 to 2017.
+In 2017, the prize was renamed the "Werner Baltes Award " in honor of Prof. Dr. Werner Baltes (1929-2013) and was awarded under this name for the first time in 2018.
+Since 2023, the prize has been called the "Werner Baltes Award".
 The food chemist Werner Baltes was the first awardee of the "Young Scientist Prize" in 1970.
 He is and was particularly known for his teaching publications and has made a special contribution to the training and promotion of young food chemists.

-Board of the Food Chemical Society
+Board of the Food Chemistry Society

 Varrentrappstr.
 40 - 42